damoeb/feedless/ideas.md

 - Create a new RSS feed for each feed created.
 - Bundles RSS feeds together for a single link that will aggregate everything in the bundle.
 - Tag white and black list.
+- You can just follow a page, even if it does not look like a collection.
+In theory it is a collection of different versions over time.
+There should be a field in the article to store mapping content
+- like readability.
+A mimeType for this field should also be specified.